rancher/elemental-docs/versioned_docs/version-1.2/customizing.md

               .
 ```

+The new customized installation media can be found in `elemental-teal-amd64.iso`.

+It still needs to [be prepared](quickstart-cli#preparing-the-installation-seed-image)
-The new customized installation media can be found in `elemental-teal-amd64.iso` and can be used to boot and provision the machine.
+and can then be used to boot and provision the machine.